ahmed-bermawy/backend-interview-questions/src/mysql.md

 TRUNCATE TABLE table_name;
 ```

+* ## Why truncate make the table autoincrement to 1?

+This behavior is by design and is intended to ensure
+that the auto-increment column starts from the beginning when new rows are inserted into the table after truncation.

+* ## What is the difference between Union and Union All?

+`UNION` and `UNION ALL` are used to combine the result sets of two or more SELECT statements.

+`UNION` removes duplicate rows from the combined result set, while `UNION ALL` includes all rows, including duplicates.

+`UNION` is slower than `UNION ALL` because it has to perform an additional step to remove duplicates.

 * ## What about stored procedures?

 A stored procedure in MySQL is a prepared SQL code that you can save, reuse, and share with others.
 Stored procedures allow you to group a set of SQL statements into a single unit and execute them whenever needed, without having to rewrite the code each time.
 Stored procedures can also accept parameters, making them more flexible and reusable.